11 Expats Talk about Health Insurance and Healthcare in Wash DC

 When we asked about emergency services, members in Wash DC wrote:

 "Emergency services in Washington DC are provided by the DC Fire and Emergency Medical Services Department (DCFEMS).
 DCFEMS provides emergency medical services, fire suppression, hazardous materials response, and technical rescue services.
 To call for an ambulance, dial 911 from any phone.
 The operator will ask for your location and the nature of the emergency.
-The operator will then dispatch an ambulance to the scene," remarked one expat living in Wash DC.
+The operator will then dispatch an ambulance to the scene," said one expat.

 Will I need to travel to see a specialist?